Narotam-Mishra/js-workspace/README.md

 ### Key Considerations:
 - Properly bind the `thisArg` parameter
 - Validate that the callback is a function
-- Handle edge cases like empty arrays or invalid inputs## Detailed Explanation of the Implementation
+- Handle edge cases like empty arrays or invalid inputs

 ### Implementation